-With his dominance of the Reds this season, Chris Carpenter matched a mark no other Cardinals pitcher had accomplished in 44 years.
+With his dominance of the Reds in 2010, Chris Carpenter matched a mark no other Cardinals pitcher had accomplished in 44 years.

-Carpenter is the first St. Louis pitcher to compile a 5-0 record against a team during a season since Bob Gibson and Larry Jaster did it in 1966.
+Carpenter became the first St. Louis pitcher to compile a 5-0 record against a team during a season since Bob Gibson and Larry Jaster did it in 1966.

 Gibson was 5-0 with a 1.22 ERA against the Cubs in 1966 and Jaster was 5-0 with a 0.00 ERA (5 shutouts) against the Dodgers that same season.

-Until this year, Carpenter never had gone 5-0 against a team during a season.
+Until 2010, Carpenter never had gone 5-0 against a team during a season.
 But he had come close.

 Carpenter was 4-0 against the Reds in 2009, 4-0 against the Pirates in 2006, 4-0 against the Astros in 2005 and 4-1 against the Cubs in 2004.
 Like the Cardinals, all of those teams are in the Central Division.
 Blog

-MLB.com is reporting that Carpenter is the first Cardinals pitcher to win 10 straight starts against a team since Lon Warneke did it against the Phillies from 1940-42.
+MLB.com reported that Carpenter was the first Cardinals pitcher to win 10 straight starts against a team since Lon Warneke did it against the Phillies from 1940-42.